SwimmingLink/SwimmsPokeRed/README.md

 # Pokémon Red and Blue [![Build Status][ci-badge]][ci]

-This is a disassembly of Pokémon Red and Blue.
+This is a modified disassembly of Pokémon Red and Blue.

 It builds the following ROMs: